module Printexc: sig .. end

 in the reverse order of their registrations, until a printer returns

-value (if no such printer exists, the runtime will use a
+a Some s value (if no such printer exists, the runtime will use a

 generic printer).